-Power struggles over food can start very early.
+Food power struggles can start very early.
 One mom I talked to said:

 “My baby doesn’t really like solid foods, so I have to force the spoon into her mouth.”

-Power struggles at the meals can really be endless unless you take control over this situation.
+Power struggles at the dinner table can really be endless unless you take control over this situation.
 And by taking control I do not mean forcing your child to eat.

-Below you'll find some tips to avoid fighting with your kids at meal time.
+Below you’ll find some tips on how to avoid fighting with your kids at meal time.

 Checklist To Avoid Power Struggles At Meals

 Let the meal take its time.
 Time is important.
 Allocate enough time for the meal so that both you and your child can eat without stress.

 I don’t know it you’ve noticed, but babies, toddlers, preschooler and even school kids, simply can’t hurry up.
 It’ like they have their own pace, and asking the to hurry up seems to make them slow down!
 My theory is that when we try to make them do something faster, we just complicate things for them.
 So whatever they are up to will actually take more time.
 So, let your baby or toddler eat at his or her pace – whatever that is.
 If you are in a hurry – serve less food on the plate and then a healthy snack on the go.